jakshi/references-devops/devsecops.md

 * Clair is an open source project for the static analysis of vulnerabilities in application containers (currently including OCI and docker): https://github.com/quay/clair
 * Grype A vulnerability scanner for container images and filesystems: https://github.com/anchore/grype

+## Hardware

+* BootTerm is a simple, reliable and powerful terminal designed to ease connection to ephemeral serial ports as found on various SBCs, and typically USB-based ones: https://github.com/wtarreau/bootterm

 ## AWS

 * a CLI tool for securely accessing your DB instances and other AWS resources in private networks at almost no cost: https://github.com/basti-app/basti